-Sansible Wearables has created ‘LiveSkin’ intelligent sensors, which are fitted within rugby players’ shoulder pads to capture data from collisions on the playing field.
+Sansible Wearables – founded by Jack Ng, a rugby aficionado, and Charlie Patterson, a sport performance enthusiast, and winners of the ‘Ones to Watch’ category at the first-ever IoTUK Boost event in Scotland – has created ‘LiveSkin’ intelligent sensors, which are fitted within players’ shoulder pads to capture data from collisions on the playing field.

 Transferring data wirelessly to specially-designed software, sports coaches, physiotherapists and medics can use the devices to monitor the force exerted by the athletes in a tackle or a scrummage, as well as examine how their bodies recover from injury.
 This information can then be used to improve training regimes and rehabilitation programmes to better reflect how players recuperate.